OhItsDiiTz/LovenseLushController/README.md

 - [Harmony Docs](https://harmony.pardeike.net/articles/intro.html)
 - [dnSpy](https://dnspy.org/)

 Anyways you little freaks that will use this enjoy and idk maybe update it?
+OR you could join my [discord](https://discord.gg/bskh4ZG32J) and ask about updates or something idk